chaotic-braindead/Enrollment/README.md

 <h3>Getting Started</h3>

 **A. Dependencies**
 The application requires dependencies in order to work properly.
-Ensure that the following are installed before proceeding to run the application:
+Ensure that the following are installed before proceeding to the next steps:

-- MySQL Server 8.2 (https://dev.mysql.com/downloads/mysql/) - At the time of this release, the database for the enrollment system relies on a locally-hosted database due to limited resources.
-Note: The mysql bin folder must added to the system environment variables.
+- MySQL Server 8.2 (https://dev.mysql.com/downloads/mysql/) - At the time of this release, the enrollment system relies on a locally-hosted database due to limited resources. **Note: The mysql bin folder must be added to the system environment variables.**
 - Java (https://www.java.com/en/)

 **B. Download the application**